wischmcj/canopyHydrodynamics/new_README.md

 pytest
 ```

 For a successful build we should have all tests pass.
-If this is the case then enjoy using CanHydro!
+If this is the case then enjoy using canoPyHydro!

 ## Examples

-We provide several examples to illustrate the tasks that CanHydro can perform in [`examples`](./examples).
+We provide several examples to illustrate the tasks that canoPyHydro can perform in [`examples`](./examples).
 These examples are provided as both an annotated Jupyter notebook or a python script (the scripts are further separated for ease), and each example has a detailed description of its content within the README. `example_function` as a [notebook](./examples/notebooks/example_function.ipynb) or [scripts](./examples/scripts/example_function) are the best place to start for an introduction to the methodology, where we apply it to some simple test functions.

 ## License

-CanHydro is an open-source software licensed under the MIT License.
+canoPyHydro is an open-source software licensed under the MIT License.
 Check the details in the [`LICENSE`](./LICENSE) file.

 ## Citations